 Other celebrities who attended the event included Home & Away star Nic Westaway and Bonnie Sveen.
 Nic and Bonnie were stomping grapes and meeting fans at the Channel Seven Marquee, dressed in traditional Greek attire.
 Kirk Pengilly from INXS and his wife, surfer Lane Beachley were also present at the event.
 My Kitchen Rules contestants Annie and Lloyd and Christopher Wayne were also in attendance.

 Queensland’s favourite television station, Channel Seven is a major supporter of the Paniyiri Event.
-Channel Seven has been on top of the rating’s ladder for eight consecutive years, making it Australia’s most watched television station.
+Channel Seven Brisbane has been on top of the rating’s ladder for eight consecutive years, making it Australia’s most-watched television station.
 Channel Seven provides entertainment, and personalities each year at the event.
 To provide added comfort to guests; Channel Seven Brisbane purchased 25 of the Red Media Lounge Bean Bags.
 These red bean bag chairs were screen printed with the Channel 7 logo on the back.
-The Media Loung is part of the unique range of outdoor bean bags available from Bean Bags R Us.
+The Media Lounge is part of the unique range of bean bags for outdoor events available from Bean Bags R Us. they have also played a role at the Courier Mail Home Show in Brisbane.